Filesystems, object stores, and filesystem groups

 Data reduction in WEKA filesystems

-The effectiveness of the compression ratio hinges on the specific workload.
-It is particularly efficient for text-based data, large-scale unstructured datasets, log analysis, databases, code repositories, and sensor data.
+The effectiveness of the data reduction ratio depends on the workload.
+It is particularly effective for text-based data, large-scale unstructured datasets, log analysis, databases, code repositories, and sensor data.

 How data reduction operates

-Compression: The system reads similar and unique blocks, compressing each type separately.
-Compressed data is then written to the filesystem.
+2. Compression: The system reads the similar and unique data blocks and compresses them.
+The newly compressed data is then written back to the filesystem.

 Encrypted filesystems in WEKA